projectara/greybus-spec/source/bridged_phy.rst

 """"""""""""""""""""""""""""""""""

 Table :num:`table-spi-mode-response` defines the Greybus SPI mode response.
-The response contains the status byte and a two-byte value whose bits represent support or presence of certain modes in the SPI master.
+The response contains a two-byte value whose bits represent support or presence of certain modes in the SPI master.

 .. figtable::
     :nofig: